FidelusAleksander/ghcertified/content/questions/actions/question-076.md

 ---
 archetype: "questions"
-title: "How many reusable workflows can you call from a single workflow file? "
+title: "What's the maximum amount of reusable workflows can you call from a single workflow file? "
 question: "Question 076"
 draft: false
 ---